webpack/webpack/README.md

 You can use `[hash]` in `scriptSrcPrefix`, `output`, `outputDirectory`, `outputPostfix` and in the shell parameters.
 `webpack` will replace it with a hash of your files, when writing.

+### From shell

+Combine the options `--colors --watch --progress` to get a pretty shell compilation.

 ## Comparison